-Funding Policy and Contributions
+Contributions and Funding Policy

-The County historically satisfied its premium subsidy obligations on a pay-as-you-go basis.
-LACERA bills the healthcare premiums to the County, Outside Districts, and members on a monthly basis.
+The County historically satisfied its healthcare premium subsidy obligations on a pay-as-you-go basis.
+LACERA bills the premiums to the County, outside districts, and members on a monthly basis.
 Plan members are required to pay the difference between the applicable employer-paid subsidy and the actual premium cost.
-An administrative fee to cover the costs of administering the OPEB Program is included in the monthly premium.
+An administrative fee to cover the costs of administering the OPEB Program is included in the monthly healthcare premium.

-In June 2015, the County Board of Supervisors approved the county-wide budget with a dedicated funding promise for the OPEB liability, using the multiyear approach to enhance the County's OPEB Trust balances in a consistent manner.
+In June 2015, the County Board of Supervisors approved the countywide budget with a dedicated funding promise for the OPEB liability, using the multiyear approach to enhance the County's OPEB Trust balances in a consistent manner.
 This funding commitment provides prefunding goals and indicates that the County has placed a priority on making OPEB contributions.
 The County, LACERA, and Superior Court regularly prefund these obligations, depositing monies into an irrevocable OPEB trust.
-The plan sponsors provide updated funding projections each year.
+The plan sponsors provide updated funding projections each year, including a five-year forecast.
 Milliman reviewed the adequacy of the plan sponsor funding policies and found them to be in compliance with Actuarial Standards of Practice (ASOP) Number 6.

 Effective with the July 1, 2018 OPEB valuation, the actuarial cost method was changed to entry age normal.
 Under the principles of this method, the actuarial present value of the projected benefits of each individual included in the valuation is allocated as a level percentage of the individual's projected compensation between entry age and assumed exit (until maximum retirement age).
-For members who transferred between plans, entry age is based on original entry into the system.
+For members who transferred between plans, entry age is based on original entry into the retirement system.
 The entry age normal actuarial cost method is also used for financial reporting purposes as required by GASB.